Accounting

 Accelerated Bachelor's/Master's Program (ABM)

 A successful graduate of the ABM will earn a bachelor's degree and Master of Accounting degree from the University of Alabama at Birmingham Collat School of Business in an accelerated time period compared to the independent completion of these two degrees.
-Students will graduate with a Bachelor degree upon completion of the Bachelor degree requirements, then graduate with a Masters' degree upon completing the requirements for the Master of Accounting.
+Students will graduate with a bachelor's degree upon completing the requirements for the Master of Accounting.

 Admissions